technion-cs-nlp/plms-repeats-circuits/README.md

 ## Set up the environment

 This project uses [Poetry](https://python-poetry.org/) for dependency management.
-See the [official installation instructions](https://python-poetry.org/docs/installation/).
+See the [official documentation](https://python-poetry.org/docs/).

 **Clone the repo and init submodule:**